trien-hong/EventTracking/README.md

 # Event Tracking Web App
 Users can sign up using their email/username, password (which are hashed and not plaintext), and a zip code.
 These three information will then be saved into a PostgreSQL database.

 When the user tries to log in, it'll query the database for matching credentials.
 If matching, the user is now logged in.
 In the Django & React version, I've implemented JWT (JSON Web Tokens).
-The JWT is saved into their browser's localStorage.
+After logging in The JWT is saved into their browser's localStorage.
 After the access token is expired, a refresh token will regenerate a new access token.
-JWT payload is useful for authentication along with containing useful information in its payload.
+JWT is useful for authentication along with containing useful information in its payload.

 On the homepage, we make an API call to Ticketmaster using the current logged-in user's zip code.
 Ticketmaster will then send back a JSON containing events based on that zip code.